outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         But this will conflicts with `--with-ck-launch`.
 The solution is to remove the first line related to `dbus`.
 Details refer to steps below.
         3. **IMPORTANT**: these three lines should be put **AHEAD** of `exec startxfce4 --with-ck-launch`.
 Commands after `exec` won't be executed!
 Refer to [xfce4安装fcitx不能激活！很简单的一个原因！](https://bbs.archlinuxcn.org/viewtopic.php?pid=13921).
         4. \# emerge -av fcitx-configtool fcitx-sunpinyin or fcitx-googlepinyin

+            It's optional to install *fcitx-configtool* if you are OK to configure Fcitx on command line manually.
     18. ffmpeg

         `ffmpeg` is emerged by some other packages, one of which might be `mplayer` or `mpv`.
 However, the default installation does not support `v4l` (`video4linux`), thus webcamera not working.